Senior Attorney Initiative for Legal Services (SAILS) Project

 Law firms in the District of Columbia have long led the nation in their commitment to pro bono work and their support of the public interest legal community and the clients they serve.
 This initiative has the potential to become a national model, produce best practices, and create thought leaders on how to marshal this extraordinary resource.
 It assuredly will significantly expand urgently needed resources into the public interest community and make a rapid and palpable impact on the availability of legal help for the most vulnerable members of our community.

-With Arent Fox's leadership, the Commission and the Pro Bono Program are working closely with participating law firms to examine firm policies that will reduce barriers and create incentives for senior lawyers to engage in this work.
+With Arent Fox's leadership, the Commission and the Pro Bono Center are working closely with participating law firms to examine firm policies that will reduce barriers and create incentives for senior lawyers to engage in this work.
 The Project regularly convenes meetings of the eleven Founding Partners to provide technical assistance and facilitate the sharing of information among firms.
 Working closely with the local legal services providers, we have created a list of potential pro bono opportunities.
 We are in the process of creating a SAILS Project website that will include an online database of projects, testimonials of senior attorneys engaged in pro bono efforts, and sample law firm policies.